GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cpu/[scanned] PublicWaterMassMailing.md

 The Missouri Department of Health and Senior Services be the leader in promoting, protecting and partnering for health. will

-AN EQUAL OPPORTUNITY AFFIRMATIVE ACTION EMPLOYER: Services provided on a nondiscriminatory basis .

 <!-- image -->

 Jeremiah W. (Jay) Nixon Governor